green-labs/ppx_spice/README.md

 | v11      | v0.2.2 >= && > v0.2.0        |
 | v10      | v0.2.0 >=                    |

+NOTE: Starting from v0.2.8, support for curried mode is discontinued to align with the changes in compiler v12.

 ```sh
 yarn add -D @greenlabs/ppx-spice
 ```